 - Test them

 This is especially true for Story-based content.
 Although Stories have been around a while, the jury is still out on what the “perfect” formula is.

 What might work for our audience may not work for your audience.
 And, you need to experiment and test to see what the users you care about are responding to.

 If you want to learn more about testing and analytics, check out our guide here.

 At Loomly, we love it when creatives blend with their support instead of being constrained by them.

-In a previous post for Social Media Today, Loomly’s CEO Thibaud had mentioned how Netflix was using Instagram Stories as a way to offer free show-themed wallpapers to their followers, while Decathlon had created a Street Fighter-like tap-and-play video game in their highlights.
+In a previous post for Social Media Today, Loomly’s CEO, Thibaud mentioned how Netflix used Instagram Stories to offer free show-themed wallpapers to their followers.
+He also discussed how Decathlon had created a Street Fighter-like tap-and-play video game in their highlights.

 You want to add Stories to your social media publishing schedule, but you do not want the hassle of adding another complex workflow.

 Well, we listened to this problem, and we came up with three solutions for you.